bao-project/bao-helloworld/README.md

 the Initial Setup section, we'll explore the different components of the system and walk you through a practical example to give you a solid foundation.

-To ensure a smooth journey ahead, let's start by creating a development environment.
-We'll begin by establishing a directory structure for the various components of our setups.
-Open up your terminal and execute the following
+We'll begin by configuring a development environment and establishing a directory tree to hold the several components needed.
+Open up your terminal and execute the following commands:
-commands:

 ```sh
 export ROOT_DIR=$(realpath .)